 Steven Pinker points out that equality doesn’t mean sameness, it means equal treatment, which is a moral/political issue, not a biological one.
 He suggested that the notion of a difference is upsetting to people who believe that sameness means there can’t possibly be a reason to discriminate (even though difference shouldn’t be a reason to discriminate anyway).

 I’m not entirely sure how to characterize Jordan Peterson’s arguments without getting caught up in my opinion that he’s a remarkably unpleasant human being, but he seems to look at gender as biologically based, end of story, and not open to any sort of idiosyncratic interpretation.
 Since identities other than the standard male/female don’t fit within that frame of reference, he seems to invalidate them out of hand.
-My sense that his approach is very reductionistic, while Pinker’s approach is that biology plays a role, but in the big picture, there’s a lot more than just biology going on.
+My sense is that his approach is very reductionistic, while Pinker’s approach is that biology plays a role, but in the big picture, there’s a lot more than just biology going on.

 The term neurosexism has been coined for the idea that there are brain differences between the sexes.
 Neuroscientist Lise Eliot published a review in the journal Nature of Gina Rippon’s book The Gendered Brain.
 In it, she notes that researchers have moved away from looking for evidence of women’s inferiority, and the current perspective is that “women are not really less intelligent than men, just ‘different’ in a way that happens to coincide with biblical teachings and the status quo of gender roles.”
 She adds that Rippon’s book: